The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 LinkedIn Live video format

-• Clipchamp recommended video output quality: 1080p.
+• Clipchamp recommended video output quality: 1080p video resolution.

-4. LinkedIn Company Page Videos
+4. LinkedIn Company Page videos

 A screenshot of a LinkedIn Company Page video posted by Microsoft.